-Occasionally a student is disruptive to the community or educational process of the College.
-This may occur if the student is deemed to be a danger to himself or herself, other College community members or College property, and/or if there is a reasonable doubt whether the student can benefit from the educational programs at the College.
+Occasionally a student is disruptive to the community or educational process of the University.
+This may occur if the student is deemed to be a danger to himself or herself, other University community members or University property, and/or if there is a reasonable doubt whether the student can benefit from the educational programs at the University.
 Specific processes are outlined in the Student Handbook.

-Academic Support Services
+Academic Support Services Academic Advising

-Academic Advising

 New students will be assigned an advisor prior to their first semester.
-Academic advisors will help the student progress toward his or her academic and professional goals.
+First and second-year students will also be assigned a Student Success Coach to aid in advising.
+Advisors will help the student progress toward his or her academic and professional goals.
 Students who declare an additional major, minor or specialization will also have a secondary advisor in that discipline.